Nursing

 Although there are several resources available online to prepare for interviews, applicants must realize there are no right or wrong answers.
 Students must be able to defend their opinions and arguments by communicating effectively and demonstrating understanding of the situation.
 Approach your interviews with an open mind.
 If you are mature, thoughtful, and considerate, the social/behavioral interview format will likely work to your advantage.

-Interviews typically take place in April.
+Interviews typically take place in March.

 We encourage you to attend your interview at University of Cincinnati so that you can ask questions and make an informed choice for your education.
 Unfortunately, we cannot make any offers of acceptance until the interview process is completed for all applicants.
 Many applicants find the quality of the program, experienced faculty, variety of local clinical sites and competitive tuition rate at UC more than make up for a deposit paid to another program.